blakedietz/blakedietz.me/content/posts/elixir-learnings-2020-week-10/index.md

 end
 ```

-So here we've done two things.
-We've updated the pre-start hooks and added a distillery command.
-Updating the pre-start hooks lets Distillery know that we want to run all scripts (we only have one `migrate.sh`).
+We've updated the pre-start hooks and added a Distillery command named `migrate`.
+Updating the pre-start hooks lets Distillery know that we want to run all scripts (we only have one in this guide`migrate.sh`).
 This is going to run migrations ahead of starting the application.

-The second item we added was somewhat unrelated but still useful.
-We've added a migrate command to distillery.
-This will allow us to run the migrate command against our elixir application live if we want to.
+Adding the `migrate` command will allow us to run migrations against our elixir application live if we want to.
 This can be helpful in certain development scenarios.
 To do so you would run `bin/myapp migrate`.

 And that's it.
 If you've followed along.
-Now pushes to the master branch will trigger full deployments along with migrations.
+Now pushes to the master branch will trigger deployments along with database migrations.

 ## Sources